rzsgrt/rzsgrt.github.io/_posts/2022-11-12-python-decorator-guide.md

 categories: [python,decorator]
 ---

 Decorator is one of design pattern type.
 It allow you to add additional functionality to your function or class.
 For note:this functionality should be out of scope your function, because your function should have one thing to do.
-Andd to achieve this, we just create function that accept main function as argument
+And to achieve this, we just create function that accept main function as argument

 ---